Michael Waltz FL-06

 Personal life

-Waltz has a teenage daughter and is married to Julia Nesheiwat,[1] a combat veteran who served in the Bush, Obama, and Trump administrations, most recently as Trump’s homeland security advisor.
-Waltz and Nesheiwat also have a child together.[2]
-They live in St. Johns County.
+Waltz has a teenage daughter.
+He is married to Julia Nesheiwat,[101] an Army veteran who served in the Bush, Obama, and Trump administrations, most recently as Trump’s homeland security advisor.
+Waltz and Nesheiwat have a son together.[102]
+They live in St. Johns County, Florida.

 Books